Skip to main content

 Measured Outcomes:

-• 100% module adoption within one quarter
+• Rolled out to 100% of relevant modules within one quarter

 User flow diagram showing the complete interaction sequence